 Free admission, no registration required

-In two films and five panel discussions, representatives of the North American Omaha people will talk about their quest to preserve their language and traditions and provide insights into the exhibition, which will move into the Humboldt Forum in 2020.
+In two films and five panel discussions, members of the North American Omaha nation will talk about their quest to preserve their language and traditions and provide insights into the exhibition, which will move into the Humboldt Forum in 2020.
 The event will be in English.
 Questions may be asked in German.
 Admission is free.

 The name Omaha or Umóⁿhoⁿ means “those who go against the current”.
 To this day, their lives are marked by experiences of colonialism, racism and violence.
 Owing to the policy of assimilation pursued by the United States towards its indigenous population groups, the Omaha wage a daily battle to keep their traditions and their language alive.
 Language is, after all, essential for communicating one’s own picture of the world and for cultivating rituals.
 It is a marker of identity and forms the basis for understanding other points of view.